 Thanks to the generosity of Veta May James, in 1998 Waipuna Hospice moved to its current location on Te Puna Station Road, overlooking the picturesque Wairoa River.

 A year later building extensions were completed to accommodate the new community service wing, and by September 2001, thanks to local Lions Club support, a six bed in-patient facility was built, equipped, furnished, ready to open.

-Between 2003 and 2004, however, the IPU faced uncertain times and was at risk of closing.
-The community rallied and provided tremendous support to ensure that the hospice service, which they acknowledged held an essential place, would remain open and go from strength to strength.
+Although there was a great need for a 24-hour palliative care facility, between 2003 and 2004, the in-patient unit faced uncertain times and was at risk of closing.
+However, the community rallied and provided tremendous support to ensure this essential hospice service would remain open.

-In March 2015 a further expansion was completed thanks to a generous grant from Tauranga Energy Consumers Trust (TECT) and matched by the Waipuna Hospice Foundation.
-Its future-proof purpose is multi-faceted, catering for education and training sessions, day services clinics, play therapy, assessment and treatment rooms, massage therapy, and more.
+In March 2015 a further expansion was completed thanks to a generous grant from Tauranga Energy Consumers Trust (TECT), matched by the Waipuna Hospice Foundation.
+This extension allowed us to further develop our services.

 Along with our building, the care we provide has progressed considerably since our time on Cameron Road.
 This year we will provide compassionate, specialist care for about 1000 people in Tauranga and the Western Bay of Plenty region; with our nurses making over 13,000 home visits and 19,000 phone calls to patients and families.

 As well as increasing our medical capabilities our support services have also grown to include counselling, social work, biography services, health professional and carer education services, bereavement counselling, therapeutic massage, Lymphedema massage, a day programme, Day Services (including outpatient clinics), chaplaincy, occupational therapy and Kaiawhakamaru.